opendocsg/slw-judgments-backfill/2000_SGHC_46/report.md

 Borrowing is really the other side of the same transac tion as lending and I think to borrow money (or foreign c urrenc y) is to enter into a c ontrac t with a lender whereby the lender pays or agrees to pay a sum of money (or foreign c urrenc y) to the borrower or to another person by the authority of the

 borrower in c onsideration of a promise by the borrower to repay on demand or at some future time.
-See **Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd & Anor** [1995] 3 SLR 268 at p 272 and the authorities c ited.
+See **Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd & Anor** <span class="citation">[1995] 3 SLR 268</span> at p 272 and the authorities c ited.

 The bank`s loan c onfirmation statement was c learly issued in Singapore where it c arried on banking business.
 The bank did not c arry on banking business in Malaysia.
 It c onfirmed payment by a London bank and the bank awaited the c ustomer`s advic e.
 I think it means that payment by the London bank would be made to a payee or ac c ount on the c ustomer`s advic e.
 Counsel did not say that this evidenc ed a borrowing having taken plac e in Malaysia but I should have thought that what this evidenc ed was a borrowing that took plac e in Singapore.